Fradven/film/README.md

 In the body we will put a siple div with an id of ***film***.

-This is where we will inject all or data once fetched.
-We should be directly doing anything here from now on (but you can also add a title to your page if you want).
+This is where we will inject all our data once fetched.
+We shouldn't be directly adding anything here from now on (although you can also add a title to your page if you want).

     <body>
         <h1>Here are some Films</h1>